 5.2.6.2 WG Observations

 During its discussion of this Charter question, the Working Group acknowledged that keeping both EPP and FOA could potentially lead to registrant confusion if the need for multiple codes for a single transfer is not clearly explained.
-However, in cases of a illegitimate or disputed transfer, FOAs are essential to help resolve the dispute and to reverse it where appropriate.
+However, in cases of an illegitimate or disputed transfer, FOAs are essential to help resolve the dispute and to reverse it where appropriate.
 In its Report to the Working Group, (annexed to this Report) ICANN Compliance also expressed its support for maintaining FOAs, reasoning that its continued use may help prevent hijackings in certain cases or serve as evidence in disputes.

 5.2.6.3 Preliminary Recommendation